 In the USA

-In the United States, Vermont is a skiing wonderland and an ideal place to head to with your XC ski gear on the East Coast.
+In the United States, New England and Vermont in particular is one of the best places to head to with your XC Ski gear on the East Coast.
 It has been a favorite spot for winter sports for many decades due to the abundance of winter ski areas throughout Vermont.

 Whether you are into the classic style of XC skiing or ski skating, Vermont is the place to be.
 It is not only great for experienced skiers, but for those who want to learn this amazing winter sport on classic terrain.
 With the varied terrain being an authority in XC skiing, more and more skiers from around the country and even tourists come to perfect their skill sets.